DSLsofMath/DSLsofMath/README.md

 Most chapters end with weekly exercises.

-(TODO: update the list to handle some reordering during 2021: In [L/RecEx.md](L/RecEx.md) you will find a list of recommended exercises for each chapter of the lecture notes.)
+In [L/RecEx.md](L/RecEx.md) you will find a list of recommended exercises for each chapter of the lecture notes.

 ## References